espressif/esptool/README.md

 ## Usage

-This utility does not have a user interface yet.
-Hack it, like real hackers! ;)
+This utility actually have a user interface!
+It uses Argparse and is self-documenting.
+Try running it with `-h`.

+Or hack the script to your hearts content.

 ## Protocol